PREngineer/Juicer/README.md

 ## juicer.sh

 Main User Interface.
-Provides a list of options to the user to manage their Orange Pi.
+Provides a list of options to the user to manage their Orange Pi (Ubuntu Server).

 ## check-network-settings.sh